collinwebb/upb-alexa-interface/README.md

 # UPB Alexa Interface

 ## capturing UPB settings

+### get settings

+First I would go to whatever program you first set up your smart system with and edit all the names to be simple human readable and speakable phrases.
+What you have named your lights will (soon) be what Alexa looks for when you ask her to turn a light/scene off or on.

+### run command

 The first thing I've built takes a .csv or .upe UPB settings file and turn it into a .json file that will be easy to load into my javascript code.